plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

 speficy the data for the *background-url*.

 ### Event
-You can listen to the event 'printClicked'.
+You can listen to the event `printClicked`.

 HTML:
 ```html